 The eventual goal will be to transfer the unique ability of legume plants to cereal plans to limit the need for polluting commercial nitrogen fertilizers.

-Over the past years we have seen an increase in the amount of microplastics appearing in all facets of our lives including our food.
+Over the past years, we have seen an increase in the number of microplastics appearing in all facets of our lives including our food.

 Scientist show that bacteria form larger biofilms, colonies of microbes that can act in protecting bacteria or allowing pathogenic bacteria to potentially become more infectious